 To reduce or remove branches as required to correct structural defects and restore a foundation for future growth.
 Usually done on mature trees to repair damages after major failures from storm events, other mechanical damage or previous poor ‘pruning ‘practices.

 The removal of dead, dying, diseased, detached or broken branches is specified to improve crown appearance and long life of the tree.
 It gives you more light and enables the tree to grow to its full potential.
 The formation of dead wood within the crown of a tree is part of the natural system of tree life and without removing this it decreases the health of a trees’ growth.
-We have the machinery and skills available to take care of all dead wood in your trees
+As one of the leading professional tree pruning companies, we have the machinery and skills to take care of all your dead wood.